 Sometimes you can find yourself in the middle of a situation before you know it.
 You may not be the victim but you might have seen something that could later help the police.
 The iWitness app allows you to instantly make video and audio recordings or your current surroundings.
 It also tracks your GPS position for further accuracy in case of an emergency.
 This app is also great if you are lost and do not know where you are.
 The GPS locator can be used alongside a recording in which you describe your current location.

 1.6 Guard My Angel

-Guard My Angel is that personal safety app which gives you peace of mind while in shady places or emergency situations.
-It is a free app but doesn't compromise your privacy.
+Guard My Angel is a personal safety app that gives you peace of mind while in shady places or emergency situations.
+It is a free app but doesn’t compromise your privacy.

 Consider a situation when you never felt you would need to notify your contacts about your safety but still something happened, there is the “SOS” button.
 Just hit that anytime and your contacts will be notified immediately.